hdev1/WiktionaryParser/readme.md

+### Reason for this fork

+Seems to be a bit broken for Latin stuff.
+No idea about other languages.
+This repo's sole goal is to be able to parse the classical languages correctly.

 ### Wiktionary Parser

 A python project which downloads words from English Wiktionary ([en.wiktionary.org](https://en.wiktionary.org)) and parses articles' content in an easy to use JSON format.
 Right now, it parses etymologies, definitions, pronunciations, examples, audio links and related words.